orbitdb/field-manual/01_Tutorial/06_Identity_Permission.md

 - `this.encrypt` will encrypt the data locally in memory before storage
 - `this.decrypt` will take encrypted data from storage, and decrypt it locally, in memory

-You have many options to choose from in terms of, and while we are reticent to make an "official" recommendation, here's a few places you can start to look:
+You have many options to choose from when it comes to encryption, and while we are reticent to make an "official" recommendation, here's a few places you can start to look:

 - [Node.js crypto module](https://nodejs.org/api/crypto.html)
 - [Web Crypto Libraries](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)